How to Write a Story for Children in 14 Steps

 But why would anyone want to know all these little details about your character?
 Well… they don’t.
 You just need to make your characters relatable to your readers.
 And what makes a character relatable, you ask?

 Relatable characters have traits (or features) that an everyday person can understand and believe in.
 Even if you’re writing a fantasy story about witches and wizards.
 Your characters may have magical powers, but they could also be kind, come from a poor family, have a bad experience with bullies and so on.
-These extra pieces of information about a character’s backstory makes your character interesting to your readers.
+These extra pieces of information about a character’s backstory make your character interesting to your readers.

-Oh and there’s one more very important thing you need to know about main characters in stories.
+Oh and there’s one more very important thing you need to know about the main characters in stories.
 And that is…they always change in some way.
 Your character can start off as someone who is weak and scared of everything.
 Then by the end, they would overcome their greatest fear and become someone who is brave.
 This is what makes your story really interesting!

 Get the setting right

 The setting of your story is very important, as this is where everything in your story will happen.
 You can choose to stick to one setting or move between various settings.
 Depending on what your story is about, you can choose to set the whole story in someone’s house or even just the school canteen.
-Or you can go all out on selecting various settings for your story, especially if its a story about time-travelling or just normal travelling.
+Or you can go all out on selecting various settings for your story, especially if it’s a story about time-travelling or just normal travelling.

 Whatever your setting is remember to explain all the little details so your readers can also imagine being there with the characters.
 And by little details, we mean even the tiniest detail can make a huge difference.
 For example, if you chose a bus shelter as one of the key settings in your story, talk about the cracks on the glass or the pieces of litter on the floor.
 Don’t just stick to the appearance of objects, go further by describing the smell in the air and the sounds you hear.
-Just think about the five senses, sight, smell. taste, hear and touch for ideas.
+Just think about the five senses, sight, smell, taste, hear and touch for ideas.

 Plan the ultimate climax